aff3ct/streampu/docs/sequence.md

 <a name="Sequence"></a>
 # Sequence

 A **sequence** is a set of bound [tasks](task.md).
-A sequence represents the graph to execute for each new frame (= new stream).
+It represents the graph to execute for each new frame (= new stream).
 When a sequence is built, the tasks execution order is fixed.
-For each frame, the tasks will be executed in the same order.
+Thus, for each frame, the graph is executed following a fixed "sequence" of tasks.

 <figure markdown>
   ![Simple sequence](./assets/simple_sequence.svg){ width="600" }